beta Not logged in | Sign in | Register

 As part of this work, Coexist has launched The Bristol Commons – a movement for sustainable community prosperity.
 It’s current aims are to:

-• Developing and using mechanisms for facilitating commons ownership of flagship buildings, land, spaces and assets.
+Developing and using mechanisms for facilitating commons ownership of flagship buildings, land, spaces and assets.

-• Providing accessible commons education through the Bristol School of Commoning
+Co-creating and managing an equity-based commoning grants programme Providing accessible commons education through the Bristol School of Commoning

-• Developing platforms and processes for the exchange of skills, resources, knowledge, stories and other gifts among and beyond members
+Developing, promoting and using circular/cyclical, processes for income generation, resource sharing transvestment and reinvestment back into the Commons.
+Developing platforms and processes for the exchange of skills, resources, knowledge, stories and other gifts among and beyond members

-• Influencing, educating and collaborating with local, regional and national government on a range of issues identified by the membership
+Influencing, educating and collaborating with local, regional and national government on a range of issues identified by the membership Learning and practising participatory decision making in order to amplify and accelerate our work and build a commons culture

 This work is embedded within the Transition Movement, as commoning and recommoning is a restorative process that values our whole Earth and all its shared abundance, biodiversity and resources as sacred and vital.
 We use commoning as a practice to move from an industrial growth society towards an ecologically just and restorative society.